Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 10,000 characters.
 That's 9,860 more characters than you get on Twitter! ;)

 ***What is the character limit for posts shared through a connected service (Twitter, Facebook, Tumblr) with a smaller character count?***
 In that case your post is limited to the smaller character count, and the number of characters you have left to use is displayed.
+You can still post to these services if your post is longer than their limit, but the text is truncated on those services.

 ###TAGS